-- 75% overall academic average - 85% overall attendance average applies to Cosmetology, Barber and Esthetic students
+- 75% overall academic average - 85% overall attendance average

 Students not maintaining these minimum requirements will be placed on probation for a maximum of two months.
 If at the end of the probation period the minimum requirements are not met, their VA benefits will be terminated.